leichen88/hugo-svelte-starter/README.md

 ```

 ## Run on dev server
-Back to the root of `hugo-svelte-starter` folder and start the development server
+Back to the root of `hugo-svelte-starter` folder and start the development server.
 ```
 cd ..
 npm run dev
 ```
-Navigate to [localhost:1313/bar-chart](http://localhost:1313/bar-chart) to view the example from the template.
+Navigate to [localhost:1313/my-first-post](http://localhost:1313/my-first-post) to view the example from the template.

 ## Building

-Compile Svelte projects and build Hugo site
+Compile Svelte projects and build Hugo site.
 ```
 npm run build
 ```